 What is it?

-Perforation is a technique used to make leather breathable and accommodate belt buckles, shoelaces, etc. But you can decorate leather with this technique.
+Perforation makes leather breathable and accommodates belt buckles, shoelaces, etc. But you can decorate leather with this technique.
 You have to punch holes of various shapes and sizes and create a pattern.

 Tools you need